Morning extended care: 6:45 to 7:20 a.m.

 Allergies Form

-If your child has a food allergy, please click here to download the diet prescription form.
-Have his or her physician complete the allergy form and return to the cafeteria or Nurse Rochelle.
-Please note that your previous allergy form is only valid until September 1, 2023.
+If your child has a food allergy, please have your child's physician complete the diet prescription form and return to STM cafeteria manager Kimberly Bell or Nurse Rochelle as soon as possible.
+Please note that your child's previous allergy form expires on September 8, 2023.
 All allergy forms must be signed by a licensed physician and renewed each school year.
+Please click here for the diet prescription form.

 St. Thomas More must provide a safe environment for children and youth.
 We hold ALL adults who work with minors to a code of conduct that is Christ-centered and professional.
 The Safe Environment Program implemented by the Roman Catholic Diocese of Baton Rouge requires us to evaluate the background of all paid personnel and volunteers whose duties include ongoing, unsupervised contact with minors.
 The Diocese of Baton Rouge has adopted a Charter for the Protection of Children and Young People.